okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 ## Upload the new certificate to the ISV

-> **Caution:** After completing the [Publish a CSR with a certificate](#publish-a-CSR-with-a-certificate) step, your users can't access the SAML app or the Identity Provider until you complete this step.
+> **Caution:** After you complete the [Publish a CSR with a certificate](#publish-a-CSR-with-a-certificate) step, users can't access the SAML app or the Identity Provider until you complete these next steps.

 For Outbound SAML, complete the following steps (note that these steps can't be automated):